ethereum-optimism/specs/specs/protocol/isthmus/exec-engine.md

 #### Genesis Block

-If isthumus is active at the genesis block, the withdrawals root is the empty withdrawals root, regardless of L2 state.
+If isthmus is active at the genesis block, the withdrawals root is the empty withdrawals root, regardless of L2 state.

 #### State Processing